OnurcanKoken/Fish_Counter_YOLOv5L/README.md

 On this repository, I want to share my work; detection of the Black Sea Bass (Centropristis Striata) Fish Species and estimation the number of fish on each frame for [the 2021 Machine Learning MATE ROV Microsoft Azure Computer Coding Challenge Task 2](http://files.materovcompetition.org/2021/Computer_Coding_Challenge_Round_2.pdf).

-I would like to thank to **[Emre Er](https://github.com/emreer94)**, co-author of the project, for his help of the preparation of the dataset.

 ![The Competition](Dataset_Photos/MATEROV.PNG)

 # Summary